-The rivers flowing underneath are full of energy and excitement because with each one you know you are getting closer to the source.
+The rivers flowing underneath are full of energy and excitement, with each one you know you are getting closer to the source.
 It took 40 minutes to hike in with reasonably heavy packs (allow perhaps one hour).
 The track reaches a high point just as the full landscape of Hooker Lake comes into focus.
 The Hooker Glacier can be seen creeping up the mountain in the far distance and the icebergs float effortlessly, dotted randomly around the lake.
 The mothership that is Mount Cook hovers like a giant.

 The moment cultivates a feeling of scared respect for our mountains.
 The overwhelming size and presence of the surrounding alps as well as the ‘knowing’ of lives lost beyond where we are gives way, to the realization of how vulnerable we are as humans.
 This is their home, not ours.
-We just have to hope that when we venture deeper than the well-groomed tracks like Hooker Lake, we are met with favorable conditions.
+We just have to hope that when we venture deeper than the well-groomed tracks of Hooker Lake, we are met with favourable conditions.

 If you’re looking to access one of the most beautiful, unique, yet isolated places you’ve ever seen on foot with the least amount of physical effort and time investment - the Hooker Valley track is it.
-To put this into perspective, on the West Coast, it would take an advanced multi-day hiking mission to access an ice lake with similar characteristics.
+To put this into perspective, on the West Coast, it would take an advanced, possibly multi-day hiking mission to access an ice lake with similar characteristics.